jmarkina/Portfolio/README.md

 # Portfolio
-Personal website to gather all the projects I've done
+Personal website to gather all the projects I've done.